 Population health management is like a jigsaw puzzle.
-All the pieces have to fit just right for medical facilities to achieve — and patients receive — high quality care.
-An unbroken continuum of care is no ordinary task, especially when there are many working parts, including insurers, private care managers, assisted living facilities, pharmacies and reference labs, just to name a few.
+All the pieces have to fit just right for medical facilities to achieve — and patients to receive — high-quality care.
+An unbroken continuum of care is no ordinary task, especially when there are many working parts, including insurers, private healthcare managers, assisted living facilities, pharmacies and reference labs, and clinicians.

-Tangible Solutions establishes the technological aspects that can help you create a fully connected community so your clinical group can send and receive patient data reliably, securely and efficiently.
+Tangible Solutions establishes the technological aspects that can help you create a fully connected medical community, so your clinical integration can send and receive patient data reliably, securely and efficiently.
 A CIN that has been created and managed correctly allows independent physicians and groups alike to reduce the cost of patient care and improve outcomes, allowing all associated members to benefit.

 Each patient population has its own unique health needs and circumstances that impact well-being.
-Similarly, clinically integrated networks are wide ranging: The clinical groups in one CIN may be quite different from the next, with hundreds now up and running, not to mention growth in ACOs and the popularity of narrow networks.
+Similarly, clinically integrated networks are wide-ranging: the clinical groups in one CIN may be quite different from the next, with hundreds now up and running, including those that form the legal framework of an Accountable Care Organization (ACO).

 At Tangible Solutions, we are cognizant of the fact that CINs are comprised of a variety of healthcare professionals.
-But we also know that for them to deliver value-based care, truly effective CINs share some key characteristics:
+But we also know that for each employed physician to deliver value-driven care, truly effective CINs share some key characteristics:

 Even though the core functions of a radiological group may differ from a lab, all the physicians who participate within a CIN must be willing participants to ensure trust, transparency and continuity.
-This requires leadership on the part of physicians, who must be goal-driven and laser-focused on enhancing greater coordination of care and data delivery.
+This requires physician leaders to be goal-driven and laser-focused on enhancing care coordination and data delivery.
 Tangible Solutions can make engagement — a key component of physician leadership — easier by increasing efficiency.
 This is made possible by the facilitation of accurate data across the healthcare ecosystem.

 High-performing CINs are always proactive, not reactive.
 That goes for care design, administrative optimization or leveraging technology to reduce wait times.
 Tangible can serve as your partner in driving patient engagement through custom technology solutions and electronic medical record sharing.
 This way, care managers can review medical histories prior to patients’ arrival, which reduces wait times and reinforces forward-focused healthcare delivery.